 Make sure all necessary measures and administrative equipment are in place at least 1 hour before the Technical control (see separate list) is due to open (time in Supplementary Regulations).
-Please refer to Technical Appendix 3 Technical Control form.

 - Decide who is doing what and note decisions.
 "Efficiency" must be the watchword.
 Always keep cheerful and remember the reasons for Technical controls: SAFETY AND FAIRNESS. - Be well informed.
 Make sure your FMN has supplied you with all technical "updates" that may have been issued subsequent to the printing of the Technical Rule Books. - Copies of all homologation documents must be in your possession. - Inspection must take place under cover with a large enough area (min. surface 100 sq. metres) to handle the technical verifications in two lines. - Weighing apparatus must be accurate and practical.
 Certified master weights and their certificate must be available for verifying.